Retinal Detachments

 Latest Advances in Retinal Imaging

 We are one of the few centers in the U.S. to use optical coherence tomography (OCT) imaging in the operating room.
-The technology allows us to visualize the layers of the eye with greater detail and identify subtleties and patterns that guide our treatment recommendations.
+The technology lets us visualize the layers of the eye with greater detail and identify subtleties and patterns that guide our treatment recommendations.
+Intraoperative OCT imaging allows for advanced surgical techniques like gene therapy delivery for genetic retinal disease.
 Our researchers and doctors are pioneers in this intraoperative imaging technology.
-Also, out doctors are national leaders in using OCT and interpreting the results.
+They are also national leaders in using surgical microscope integrated OCT and interpreting the results.

 High-Volume Referral Center

-As a result of our advanced training and skill in handling complex retinal detachments such as recurrent retinal detachments with proliferative vitreoretinopathy, we receive a high volume of referrals from other doctors.
+As a premier retina center, our providers have advanced training and skill in handling complex retinal detachments such as recurrent retinal detachments with proliferative vitreoretinopathy.
+As a result, we receive a high volume of referrals from other doctors.
 We are frequently called upon to help people who have recurrent retinal detachments or other complex problems following previous surgeries elsewhere.

 Retinal Surgery Pioneers